Guy Martin: Spring Cup

 After the Tandragee races, Martin travelled overnight to make the start at Oliver's Mount for the annual Spring Cup races.
-Although he had been successful previously at the Scarborough circuit, this low key appearance was more about gaining race-time on the new Honda.

 Cookstown 100

 Martin's next outing of the season was on the Superstock Fireblade SP2 at the Cookstown 100, additionally riding for the Wilson Craig Team in the Supersport class.

 After practice, Martin was qualified fifth fastest in the Supersport, but failed to start in the race.
 Martin took the big Honda to fifth place in the first Superbike Race, however he again failed to start in the second race.